rixx/books.rixx.de/data/reviews/g-k-chesterton/heretics/index.md

 Chesterton and Shaw were friends who loved to argue, so he's intimately familiar with his world view.
-He argues that Shaw is incredibly principled and never switches positions for shits and giggles and cleverness – but that he's lacking in humility as a product of his lack of appreciation for the dark/mystic.
-Basically a lack of religion and appreciation of humanity.
+He argues that Shaw is incredibly principled and never switches positions for shits and giggles and cleverness – but that he's lacking in humility as a product of his lack of appreciation for the dark/mystic: A lack of religion and appreciation of humanity.

 Interestingly, he makes a rather unusual argument for the Catholic Church here: that it is the best way for anybody to